Hey, just at a poll in Israel, 9 out of 10, Israelis backed the campaign in southern Lebanon.

 Well, they've never said that.

-So here we have a columnist in the Boston Globe trying to tell a Democrats, look, you got a golden opportunity here, because the country looks at you as a bunch of weak linguiny-spined cut-and-run artists, but now with the outbreak, you can say we only want to get out to preserve our strength for the really important stuff.
+So here we have a columnist in the Boston Globe trying to tell the Democrats, look, you've got a golden opportunity here because the country looks at you as a bunch of weak, linguiney-spined, cut-and-run artists.

 And Iraq has never met at a hill of beans, but this nuclear stuff in Iran, this stuff in North Korea, that's where we need to marshal our forces.

-Put get, you know, Martha and mothballs and get Nancy Pelosi out of there and bring some Democrats out who are willing to talk about maybe dealing with the war coming in Iran.
+He's essentially advising the Democrats, get tough, bring out John Kerry, put on a battle uniform again, get, you know, Martha and mothballs and get Nancy Pelosi out of there and bring some Democrats out who are willing to talk about maybe dealing with the war coming in Iran or whatever we have to do with North Korea.

 Now, okay, let's say the Democrats do that.

-All along that's been their concern.
+All along, that's been their concern.

-They were saying reposition for the real war, and we Democrats are the ones that can lead you, America, uh, into that battle.
+And we Democrats are the ones that can lead you, America, into that battle.

 Anybody think they could get away with that?

-Well, the drive-by media, by virtue of this column, is telling them we'll help you if you do it.
+Well, the drive-by media, by virtue of this column, is telling them, we'll help you if you do it.

-And you know, these advice columns of the New York Times and other drive-by media outlets of the Democrats on how to get out of their problems are uh happening more and more frequently.
+And, you know, these advice columns of the New York Times and other drive-by media outlets of the Democrats on how to get out of their problems are happening more and more frequently.

 So make no mistake what this column is.